 A Court in Exile: The Stuarts in France, 1689-1718 by Edward Corp.
 After James II was deposed, he established his court in France.
 The book describes his court and the close relationships between the British and French royal families.

-King in Exile: James II: Warrior, King and Saint by John Callow.
+James II: King in Exile by John Callow.
 Reassesses James's strategy for dealing with his downfall and exile, presenting a portrait of a man who planned for great political rewards and popular acclaim.